MI-AFP/tutorials/tutorials/11_elm-building-web-apps.md

 ### Ports

 While Flags are used for sending initial values to the Elm app, Ports are used for sending messages between JavaScript and Elm.
 The communication is not based on request/response like in HTTP though.
-We only have one-way messages send from Elm to JavaScript or vice versa.
+We only have one-way messages sent from Elm to JavaScript or vice versa.

 #### Outgoing Messages